About me - image of me in the palace in Ferrera, done in Delauncy style

 What are macaroons?

-Macaroons – as opposed to macarons – are small cakes or cookies that are normally made from ground almonds, coconut or other nuts.
+Macaroons – as opposed to macarons – are small cakes or cookies normally made from ground almonds, coconut, or other nuts.

 Both use egg whites as a base.
-Macarons use almond flour, come in different colours, are much smoother and are often joined together with a flavored filling.
-We are still practicing our macarons and hope to share our recipe and tips soon.
+Macarons use almond flour, come in different colours, are much smoother, and are often joined together with a flavored filling.

 Plate of macarons, not macaroons

-Macaroons are much coarser and normally use ground almonds, shredded coconut or other ground nuts.
+Macaroons are also called hazelnut kisses.
+They are much coarser than macarons and normally use ground almonds, shredded coconut, or other ground nuts.
 These German hazelnut macaroons are my favourite, and my MIL uses hazelnuts from our garden.
-When there are not enough hazelnuts, my MIL also makes a similar recipe using ground almonds.
+When we don’t have enough hazelnuts, my MIL uses ground almonds instead.

 German hazelnut macaroons on a wire rack with some Christmas baubles and glitter